 As an administrative unit, the Office of Student Publications reports to the Provost’s Office in the Division of Academic Affairs.
 Although it is housed in WKU’s Division of Academic Affairs, the office is not part of any academic college or program.
-A Student Publications Committee, with representatives from across the university and a professional journalist, serves the primary duty of selecting the editors-in-chief of the Talisman and the College Heights Herald, as well as an advisory board.
-The Office of Student Publications is independent of the WKU School of Journalism & Broadcasting, which reports to the dean of Potter College of Arts & Letters.
-Student Publications also has an advisory board composed of professionals in journalism and related industries and including both alumni and non-alumni.
+A Student Publications Committee, with representatives from across the university and a professional journalist, serves the primary duty of selecting the editors-in-chief of the Talisman and the College Heights Herald.
+The Office of Student Publications is independent of the WKU School of Media, which reports to the dean of Potter College of Arts & Letters.
+Student Publications also has a professional advisory board composed of professionals in journalism and related industries and including both alumni and non-alumni.

 To work at WKU Student Publications, a person must be a full-time student or must be taking all of the hours needed to complete graduation requirements.
-All staff members must be in good standing with the university; anyone on academic probation shall be suspended until demonstrating a level of academic progress satisfactory to the editor-in-chief and adviser.
+All staff members must be in good standing with the university; anyone on academic probation shall be suspended until demonstrating a level of academic progress satisfactory to his or her area’s student leader and adviser.
 No one on probationary status may be paid.

-The editor-in-chief of each publication is selected by the Student Publications Committee, based on a formal application and interview.
+The editor-in-chief of each publication (College Heights Herald and Talisman) is selected by the Student Publications Committee, based on a formal application and interview.
 Upon approval by the Student Publications Committee, the editor will select other editorial staff members, in consultation with advisers and the Director of Student Publications.
-Business staff members will be selected in consultation with the advertising adviser and the Director of Student Publications.
+The top student leader on each of our business-side operations (Cherry Creative and Student Publications Advertising) are selected by the operation’s adviser on the professional staff in consultation with the Director of Student Publications.

 The Office of Student Publications has overall responsibility for maintaining fiscal accountability.
 As an administrative unit, the office receives a budget from the university for salaries, office supplies, postage and other operating expenses.
 The Herald does not receive a direct allocation from the university; its budget is revenue-dependent.
-In other words, the newspaper must generate its own money.
+In other words, the news organization must generate its own money.
 The primary source of revenue, of course, is advertising.
 The Talisman receives an operating budget from the university.
-Because the budget is allocated from university revenue, the Talisman is heavily subsized and distributed to WKU students, faculty and staff free of charge.
+Because the budget is allocated from university revenue, the Talisman is heavily subsized.
+Both publications are distributed to WKU students, faculty and staff free of charge.

 Student Publications Committee